ayeo/geo/readme.md

 Geo Distance
 ============

-Simply way to calculate distance between two geo coordinates
+Simply way to calculate distance between two geo coordinates.
+There is [Vincenty's formula](http://en.wikipedia.org/wiki/Vincenty%27s_formula) used to do calculations.

 Install by Composer
 ===================